GSA Award Seminars

 A personal arch of data-driven discovery: Tools to insights in evolutionary genetics

-In this seminar, Suhir Kumar will highlight the inspiration behind widely used computational tools and the biological discoveries they enabled, and will explore how bridging methods and insights through data-driven approaches has advanced the understanding of species evolution and human disease.
+In this seminar, Sudhir Kumar will highlight the inspiration behind widely used computational tools and the biological discoveries they enabled, and will explore how bridging methods and insights through data-driven approaches has advanced the understanding of species evolution and human disease.
 Read more about Kumar and his multi-decade academic journey from phylogenetics to phylomedicine in Genes to Genomes.